leganderson-dev/Flyway_PoC_Onboarding/README.md

 Link Development database to the project
 > This is the database that we (as developers) will use to make and validate our changes, before those get committed to source control

-> If you have used our script to generate the PoC databases (Prep 3), we will link the Widget_Dev database
+> We will link the Widget_Dev database

 **Step 3.4**
 Create your 'Schema Model'